US STOCKS-Wall St gains on deal activity, energy shares rally

 By Ryan Vlastelica

-NEW YORK, March 9 U.S. stocks were mostly higher on Monday, boosted by a couple of billion-dollar deals, while an increase in the price of crude oil supported energy names.
+NEW YORK, March 9 U.S. stocks were mostly higher on Monday, boosted by a couple of billion-dollar deals, while a sharp increase in the price of crude oil supported energy names.

-The gain comes one session after the S&P 500's biggest drop in almost two months, as well as two straight weeks of declines for major indexes.
+The gain comes a session after the S&P 500's biggest drop in almost two months, as well as two straight weeks of declines for major indexes.

 The S&P 500 is about 2 percent below its record closing high, as is the Dow.
 The Nasdaq is 2.4 percent below its record close hit in March 2000.